NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 If you plan to process images from NASA's spacecraft that are exploring other planets, you will probably need to have :term:`ISIS` installed.
 A full ISIS installation is not required for operation of the main Stereo Pipeline programs (only the ISIS data directory is needed), but it is required for certain preprocessing steps before Stereo Pipeline programs are run for planetary data.
-If you only want to process terrestrial Digital Globe images, skip to the `Quick Start for Digital Globe Users`_ section.
+If you only want to process terrestrial images, skip to :numref:`dg_tutorial`.

 To perform pre-processing (radiometric calibration, ephemeris processing, etc.), of non-terrestrial images prior to running Stereo